SRHgroup/Barracoda-2.0/Instructions.md

 # User instruction

 ### 1. Sequencing Data
-Upload a **FASTQ** (or FASTA) file containing the raw sequencing reads.
+A **FASTQ** (or FASTA) file containing the raw sequencing reads.

 ---

 ### 2. Barcode Information

 #### Sample Identification Tag
-Upload a FASTA file with sequences of the sample identification tags.
+A FASTA file with sequences of the sample identification tags.
 - Sequence names must match the keys in the *Sample Identification Table*.

 #### Forward Primer A
-Paste the sequence of the forward primer from **Oligo-A**.
+The sequence of the forward primer from **Oligo-A**.

 #### N Sequence (UMI 1)
 Provide an integer specifying the length of the first UMI (unique molecular identifier).